silvalab/MMOptimizer/README.md

 MMOptimizer comes with two demos; one for a Na<sup>+</sup> channel and one for a K<sup>+</sup> channel.

-Before executing either of the examples, you must first set the mkl enviornment variables
+Before executing either of the examples, you must first set the mkl environment variables
 * run `source /opt/intel/mkl/bin/mklvars.sh intel64`

 To execute the Na<sup>+</sup> optimization